 Hardwood and vinyl.
 First, how are they alike?

 Mainly, in the way they look!
 Obviously the look of a vinyl floor is a fabrication of something else, but the same technologies that have made laminate floors look so real also apply to vinyl flooring, especially the plank style vinyl floors.
 This paragraph is sandwiched between selections from our current catalog.
 If you hover your cursor over each, their names and types will show up.
-Even when don’t have any vinyl products that intend to be exact matches of our specific hardwood floors, you can see how close they still get.
+Even when we don’t have vinyl products that intend to be exact matches of specific hardwood floors we carry, you can see how close they still get.

 These days choice really comes down to the features you want, or problems you want to avoid.